 Numerous grassland species have been documented on the Philip property, including endangered American avocet and two species of special concern: trumpeter swan and sandhill crane.
 More common but just as important are the great horned owls, moose, lynx and numerous migratory birds that pass through the area.

 Bird on fence on Frolek Ranch (Photo by NCC)

 The property lies within the Douglas Lake Plateau Canadian Important Bird Area.
 According to Bird Studies Canada, there is perhaps no other area in the BC Interior that matches the Douglas Plateau in importance for migratory birds.

 The property is couched in land held by the Frolek Cattle Company, who has partnered with NCC in the past to protect significant tracts of robust native grasslands.
 The proposed Warner Philip Conservation Area adds to a growing body of protected native grasslands on working ranches in the area.

-By placing a conservation covenant on the property, NCC and the Philip family have ensured these grasslands and the plants and animals that rely on them will be protected in perpetuity.
+By placing a conservation covenant on the property, NCC and the Philip family have ensured these grasslands and the plants and animals that rely on them will be protected for the long term.

 History of the Philip Ranch

-In 1909 a hard-working, entrepreneurial 19-year-old travelled north from Washington State in search of land to settle.
+In 1909, a hard-working, entrepreneurial 19-year-old travelled north from Washington state in search of land to settle.
 He found what he was looking for in the Thompson Nicola Valley, on the outskirts of the small town of Kamloops.
-The rolling grasslands of the area promised abundance to those who knew how to treat them well, and one hundred years later the ranch that Peter Philip settled is still in operation.
+The rolling grasslands of the area promised abundance to those who knew how to treat them well, and 100 years later the ranch that Peter Philip settled is still in operation.